awsdocs/aws-cli-user-guide/doc_source/cli-services-ec2-instances.md

 A tag is a label that you assign to an AWS resource\.
 It enables you to add metadata to your resources that you can use for a variety of purposes\.
 For more information, see [Tagging Your Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-The following example shows how to add a tag with the key name "`Name` and the value "`MyInstance`" to the specified instance, by using the [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) command\.
+The following example shows how to add a tag with the key name "`Name`" and the value "`MyInstance`" to the specified instance, by using the [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) command\.

 ```
 $ aws ec2 create-tags --resources i-5203422c --tags Key=Name,Value=MyInstance